The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

-It seems like we just started the school year and before we knew it we're into December!
-And with December comes the colder temperatures.
-Once again we would like to remind parents not to send your child to school before the patrols are out, as we want to keep them safe when crossing slippery roads.
+It seems like we just started the school year and before we knew it we're half way through!
+We are expecting colder than normal temperatures over the next few day as well as extremely slippery conditions, so please remember to not send students to school before the crossing guards are out, as we want to keep them safe when crossing roads.
 Also, in order to keep our patrols safe from the cold weather, we try to limit the amount of time spent out on post by doing a one-time crossing at 12pm and 3:30pm.
 Students who cross with patrols will go out as one group, be crossed safely, then patrols will sign off.
 Patrols will need to be out on post for 10-15 minutes at 8:45am and 12:45pm, but will be treated to a cup of hot chocolate when they come in.

 Patrols were treated to a special field trip to Wheelies on the morning of November 8th.
 Patrols had a great time hanging out and testing their rollerblading abilities!
 Patrols enjoy this field trip as well as other special events and treats.
 Also, patrols receive free entry to Wheelies every Wednesday evening from 6:30pm-9pm with a valid patrol card.

 On December 2nd, patrols are welcome to attend a free movie at St. Vital Silver City Cinema at 9:30am.
 Doors open at 8am.
 Patrols can also purchase popcorn and a drink for $5.50.